 Check-in attempts are made between two to four months post-intake.
 The purpose of the check-in is to reconnect with the client, verify and update their contact information, remind them of the upcoming follow-up survey/associated incentive, and overall build rapport.
+We also find it helpful to verify they are still interested in participating in the study.
 Check-ins are not completed for clients who have been discharged from treatment as indicated in Salesforce.

 During every check-in, remind the client of their participation in the GPRA "Health Study."
-Once you verify the client's identity (date of birth), you should remind them of the follow-up survey that will be completed within the next couple of months, as well as the importance of their participation in the survey - survey responses will help to improve future programs and services.
+Once you verify the client's identity (date of birth), you should remind them of the follow-up survey that will be completed within the next couple of months, as well as the importance of their participation in the survey responses will help to improve future programs and services.